giuthas/satkit/docs/DatabaseClasses.markdown

 # Database Classes

-For ease of use all classes containing a list or a dict of their major components **are** lists and dicts of those components:

-* Dataset is a list of Sessions (either RecordingSessions or TrialSessions).
-* RecordingSession is a list of Recordings, TrialSession is a list of Trials.
-  The difference between a Recording and a Trial is that a Recording involves one participant, but a Trial may involve several and consists will have one Recording for each Participant.
-* Recordings are dictionaries of Modalities.
-* Modalities are dictionaries of Annotations.
-This maybe slightly unintuitive, since the 'beef' of a Modality is its data.
-However, accessing the Annotations is also important.

-Accessing the components in a Pythonic manner is encouraged, but setting them that way may lead to to problems.
-Use instead accessors like `Recording.add_modality`.

 At time of writing the existence of a Trial class is uncertain in 1.0.
 If there is no Trial class then the only type of Session will be RecordingSession, which will be a list of Recordings.